rohitbakoliya/rohitbakoliya/README.md

 #### 🚀 More About me

-- 🎓 I’m currently pursuing bachelors degree in computer engineering from NIT Surat
+- 🎓 I’m a final year student at NIT Surat majoring in Computer Engineering
 - 🔭 Area of Interest includes Design Patterns, React.js, API Design, Microservices, AWS, SQL and NoSQL Databases
 - 💙 Typescript
 - 💻 All of my projects are available [here](https://rohitbakoliya.github.io/#projects)